heiseonline/shariff/README.md

 Once you have one of these backends up and running, insert its URL into the `data-backend-url` attribute.
 For example, if the backend runs under `http://example.com/my-shariff-backend/`, the `data-backend-url` should be `/my-shariff-backend/`.
 The script will handle the rest.

-## Implementations
+## Third-party integrations

-The following list link to implementations for third party systems like content management systems
+This is a list of integrations for third-party systems:

 * [TYPO3 Plugin rx_shariff](http://typo3.org/extensions/repository/view/rx_shariff)
 * [Wordpress Plugin shariff-sharing](https://wordpress.org/plugins/shariff-sharing/)